Azure/iotedge/doc/built-in-logs-pull.md

 ## GetTaskStatus

-The status of upload logs request can be queried using the `correlationId` returned in response the `UploadLogs` direct method call.
+The status of upload logs request can be queried using the `correlationId` returned in response the `UploadModuleLogs` direct method call.
 The `correlationId` is specified in the request to `GetTaskStatus` direct method on the edgeAgent using the following schema:

 ```
 {